 We have progressed through to chapter 3 of the algebra test prep book we have been working through.
 She is very bright and understands most of the topics but psyches herself out.
 This is where I am helping her to feel more confident in her skills so that she doesn't lose points on a test because her nerves got in the way.

 We went over completing the square, factoring and graphing quadratic equations, as well as solved for the vertex and x and y intercepts.
 We also worked on some more inequality problems and graphing and shading the correct regions.

 The student and I reviewed for the exam.
 We did several problems sets until he got 100%.
 We then studied for his test on coordinate geometry (i.e. rotation, dilation, and translation of shapes).

 This was more of a practice on taking the definite and indefinite integrals.
 We took a few problems out of the textbook and did them together.
 For each integral problem, I made sure that the student understood each step and I was happy to hear that he is getting something out of these tutoring sessions.

 During our first session, the student and I started on his bulky finals review packet.
 We stopped at rational functions and made a study sheet for graphing them, including intercepts, asymptotes, holes, and crossings.

-How can a tutor help you learn Math?
+How can a Math tutor help you?